dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2025/01/29
+It's fascinating how much the lack of a fast feedback loop contributes to the difficulty of a problem.
+And the "industry standard" infrastructure solutions only make it harder for the sake of scale that you can't have or don't need.
+I hope the era of "cloud mainframes" will end.

 #### 2025/01/23
 What if in addition to the type inference, there was parameter/variable name inference (e.g. lower camel case based on type and name clashes is an error)?
 This could encourage the use of tiny (aka micro) types 🤔